-- Short-term load forecast (STLF): the time-period of STLF lasts for few minutes, hours to one-day ahead or a week.
-STLF aims at economic dispatch and optimal generator unit commitment, while addressing real-time control and security assessment
+- Short-term load forecast (STLF): the time-period of STLF lasts for a few minutes or hours to one-day ahead or a week.
+STLF aims at economic dispatch and optimal generator unit commitment while addressing real-time control and security assessment.

-- Long-term load forecast (LTLF): the time-period of LTLF ranges from few years up to 10-20 years ahead.
-LTLF aims at system expansion planning, i.e., generation, transmission, and distribution.
+- Long-term load forecast (LTLF): the time-period of LTLF ranges from a few years up to 10 – 20 years ahead.
+LTLF aims at system expansion planning, i e. generation, transmission and distribution.
 In some cases, it also affects the investment in new generating units.

 Different methods can be applied depending on the model identified.
 Short term load forecasting would require Similar Day Look up Approach, Regression based Approach, Time Series Analysis, Artificial Neural Networks, Expert Systems, Fuzzy Logic, Support Vector Machines, while Medium and Long-Term Load Forecasting will rely upon techniques such as Trend Analysis, End Use Analysis, Econometric Analysis, Neural Network Technique, Multiple Linear Regressions.

-In addition to the three main categories for load forecasting according to time horizon (see above: short, mid-, long- term) literature proposes additional classifications to the mid and long-term load forecasting, more complex than the short-term which concentrate most of the load forecasting techniques since the 60’s.
+In addition to the three main categories for load forecasting according to time horizon (see above: short, mid-, long- term), the literature pro-poses additional classifications to the mid and long-term load forecasting, more complex than the short-term, which concentrates most of the load forecasting techniques since the 60s.

-When the STLF rely rather on data modelling (fitting data to models, extrapolation) than on intimate information on how an electrical system works, the MTLF/LTLF on the other hand require simultaneously the data analyst expertise and the expertise on how power system / markets behave.
-The way on how all these impacting factors (such as temperature, weather, historical load, GDP forecast, demographic) are taken into account enable to classify the MTLF/LTLF approaches:
+Whereas the STLF rely on data modelling (fitting data to models, extrapolation) rather than on intimate information of how an electrical system works, the MTLF / LTLF require simultaneously the data analyst expertise and the expertise of how power system / markets behave.
+The manner in which all these impacting factors (such as temperature, weather, historical load, GDP forecast, demographic) are considered enables the classification of the MTLF / LTLF approaches:

 - Another classification is based on the extent of these impacting factors.
-The ‘conditional modelling’ approach encompasses all historical load and weather data, socio-economic indicators and energy policies, while the so-called ‘autonomous approach’ depends only on historical load and weather data.
-Researchers have proven that it provides better forecasts for time horizon below one year.
+The ‘conditional modelling’ approach encompasses all historical load and weather data, socioeconomic indicators and energy policies, whereas the so-called ‘autonomous approach’ depends only on historical load and weather data.
+Researchers have proven that the latter provides better forecasts for a time horizon below one year.

-In this new methodology, load can become segmented on clusters of customers based on structural, demographic and financial factors and the forecast outcome becomes probabilistic based on the likelihood of customer adoption of a technology and his reaction to variable retail prices.
+In this new methodology, load can become segmented on clusters of customers based on structural, demographic and financial factors, and the forecast outcome becomes probabilistic based on the likelihood of customer adoption of a technology and their reaction to variable retail prices.

 Components & enablers

 Mathematical techniques constitute the founding blocks for load forecasting.
-One should distinguish ‘parametric methods’ from ‘artificial intelligence’ (AI) methods, or other ‘hybrid methods’.
+‘Parametric methods’ should be distinguished from AI methods, or other ‘hybrid methods’.

-- In parametric methods the model of the load is built upon the relationship between load and load-impacting factors, the adequacy of the model being assessed based on the forecast errors as model residuals.
+- In parametric methods, the model of the load is built upon the relationship between load and load-impacting factors, the adequacy of the model being assessed based on the forecast errors as model residuals.
 ARMA, ARIM, ARMAX or ARIMAX are widely used time series methods .
-Grey dynamic model based upon 3 types of systems according to the degree of availability of the information (white system: all required information is available, black system: no information is available; grey system in which partial information is available)
+The Grey dynamic model is based upon three types of systems according to the degree of availability of the information (white system: all required information is available; black system: no information is available; grey system: partial information is available)

-- Artificial intelligence (AI) methods are clearly part of the non-conventional, enhanced methods, they mostly include fuzzy logic, artificial neural network (ANN) and support vector regression (SVR)
+- AI methods are clearly part of the non-conventional, enhanced methods; they mostly include fuzzy logic, artificial neural network (ANN) and support vector regression (SVR).

-- The hybrid category, also clearly non-conventional, includes heuristic optimization algorithms such as genetic algorithms, expert systems or evolutionary computation algorithms.
+- The hybrid category, also clearly non-conventional, includes heuristic optimisation algorithms such as genetic algorithms, expert systems or evolutionary computation algorithms.

-Deploying a model for load forecasting (based on relevant data inputs) requires a series of generic steps reminded below:
+Deploying a model for load forecasting (based on relevant data inputs) requires a series of generic steps, given below:

 - Collection of historical load data